Bir, Himachal Pradesh: In popular culture

 Bir was the setting for Khyentse Norbu's first feature film, The Cup (Phörpa) (1999), which was based on events that took place in Bir during the 1998 World Cup final and was shot on location in Bir.

+Bir is also popular for hosting the indie art and music festival called Bir Music Festival.
+It is a bi-annual festival conducted primarily to boost the tourism of the village by promoting originally composed music of emerging artists.
+The festival has hosted over 450 artists including acclaimed rock bands like Indian Ocean and Agnee.

 Transportation

 Train

 Ahju railway station, a narrow-gauge railway, is 3 kilometres away.
 About 112 kilometres away is the broad gauge station at Pathankot, Punjab, which is connected to major cities in India.

 Air

 Kangra Airport is 67 kilometres away.
 Chandigarh Airport is 152 kilometres and New Delhi Airport is 520 kilometres away.

 Road

-Bir can be reached from the Bir Road turnoff (signposted) on N H20 (now NH 154), approximately midway between Baijnath and Jogindernagar.
+Bir can be reached from the Bir Road turnoff (signposted) on NH 20 (now NH 154), approximately midway between Baijnath and Jogindernagar.
 It is approximately 50 km south-east of Dharamshala at a distance of two to three hours by road.
 It is 14 km south of Billing, which lies on the way to the Thamsar Pass leading to Bara Bhangal.